-The applications considered for funding in 2010 totaled \$71,591,517.
-In 2010, the number of projects, amendments and cost overruns funded totaled 31, all of which qualified based on benefit to low- and moderate-income persons.
+The West Virginia Development Office (WVDO) received 52 applications for Fiscal Year 2011 Small Cities Block Grant funding.
+These requests totaled \$62,362,807 for infrastructure projects throughout the state.
 The percent of low- and moderate-income projects funded to date is 100%.
-The total dollars allocated to low- and moderate-income activities to date (exclusive of administration) is \$17,707,752.
+The total dollars allocated to low- and moderate-income activities to date (exclusive of administration) is \$14,822,291.
+The goals of the Small Cities Block Grant Program (SCBG) and performance measures are as follows:

-- (1) Support job creation or retention efforts. - No projects were awarded in 2010 based on job creation or retention efforts. - (2) Support local government efforts to provide affordable water and wastewater systems, to strengthen the foundations for economic growth, and alleviate conditions that affect environmental quality, public health, or welfare. - \$17,707,752 of 2010 SCBG funds were invested in 31 projects that will serve approximately 19,820 low- to moderate-income persons throughout the State. - 10 projects received "Letters of Intent" for \$10,000,000 of 2011 funds. - (3) Support local community development efforts to assist lower-income citizens to achieve an improved quality of life by supporting locally developed strategies to increase access to facilities and services and to revitalize deteriorating downtown and residential neighborhood areas.
+- (1) Support job creation or retention efforts. - No projects were awarded in 2011 based on job creation or retention efforts. - (2) Support local government efforts to provide affordable water and wastewater systems, to strengthen the foundations for economic growth, and alleviate conditions that affect environmental quality, public health, or welfare. - Invested \$14,822,291 in 23 projects that will serve approximately 15,922 low- to moderate-income persons throughout the State. - Requested "Letters of Intent" from 10 current projects for \$10,000,000 to be allocated from FY 2012 funds. - (3) Support local community development efforts to assist lower-income citizens to achieve an improved quality of life by supporting locally developed strategies to increase access to facilities and services and to revitalize deteriorating downtown and residential neighborhood areas.

-All of the water and sewer projects we participated in will assist low-income citizens in achieving an improved quality of life.
-These projects have either improved the current infrastructure or extended services to un-served areas.
+• Each infrastructure project that received SCBG funding will assist low- to moderate-income citizens in achieving an improved quality of life through the development of clean, reliable water systems and wastewater systems.
+These projects have either improved the current infrastructure or extended services to previously un-served areas.